pliu/k8soperators/README.md

 own operator, it would be fairly simple to break that functionality out.

-One downside of using a single operator is that all controllers within it will share the same scope (i.e. cluster or namespace) - K8sOperators is cluster-scoped.
+One downside of using a single operator is that all controllers within it will share the same scope (i.e., cluster or namespace) - K8sOperators is cluster-scoped.
 As being cluster-scoped requires handling a superset of the cases handled by namespace-scoped controllers, splitting a controller from K8sOperators out into its own operator that is namespace-scoped should be